 Persistence and Determination

 Do you have a favorite quote?
-I have many and I hear new ones all the time that motivate and inspire me.
+I have many, and I hear new ones all the time that motivate and inspire me.
 I even chose one word for 2018 to remind me of my goals and to stay on course.
-More about that in a later post though.
-For now I want to focus on the Persistence quote from Calvin Coolidge.
-It hangs on the wall in our office and has become a family quote and mantra.
+(More about that in a later post.)

-It helps me to read the quote now and again to remind myself that I reached earlier goals through hard work, persistence and determination.
-I do believe that to live a fulfilling life you must be willing to push forward even when things seem hard or unattainable.
-In those moments sometimes I just repeat to myself “persistence and determination; persistence and determination” and it gets me back on my game.
+It helps me to read it now and again, just to remind myself that I’ve reached earlier goals through hard work, persistence, and determination.
+I really believe that to live a fulfilling life, you’ve got to be willing to push forward even when things feel hard or flat-out impossible.
+In those moments, I’ll just repeat to myself: “Persistence and determination.
+Persistence and determination.”
+And somehow, it gets me back on track.

 —Jennifer